Foot Health Diploma FAQs

-No. You can enrol and pay for the theory only to start with and pay for the clinical training when you are ready to attend.
-Or you can pay for the full course with the option of spreading the cost over 12 months.
+No, we have various options available.
+You can choose to enrol and pay for the theory only to begin with and then pay for the clinical training when you are ready to attend.
+Alternatively you can pay for the full course (theory and clinical elements) with the option of spreading the cost over 12 months with 0% interest.

 What are the entry requirements and is there an age limit?

 To be able to read and write in English.
 All Students must be 16 years and over (insurance to practise is not available until 18 years) and must agree to a DBS check.
 This is a legal requirement to protect the vulnerable, children and elderly.
-This course is only open to UK nationals, EC nationals and those who have indefinite leave to remain in the UK, we do not sponsor visas for Non EC nationals.
+This course is only open to UK nationals, EC nationals and those who have indefinite leave to remain in the UK; we do not sponsor student visas.

 Do I need to purchase any study materials?

 Everything required to complete the Theory element of the course is sent out in the enrolment pack.
-The enrolment pack includes a Student Book Bag, large number of Textbooks, Modules, Student Handbook, Getting started Guide, and details of how to access our e-Journals.
+The enrolment pack includes a Student Book Bag, printed Textbooks, Modules, Student Handbook, Getting started Guide, and details of how to access our e-Journals.

 How long will the course take me?

-We encourage students to spend one month per Module as this entails a specific topic along with a Portfolio on the content studied.
-The time given to complete the theory aspect is 12 months, however one may complete the theory in less time if their circumstances enable them to.
+Students have twelve months to successfully complete the theory element.
+We therefore encourage students to complete on module per month, as this entails a specific topic along with a Portfolio on the content studied.
+Whilst the the time given to complete the theory aspect is 12 months, one may complete the theory in less time if their circumstances enable them to.

 Must I study the course online?